gautam678/Grid-developer/README.md

 ```
 each entry in `Ticket prices` correspond to a different ticket and its price.

 * If there are no tickets to an event.
 The minimum price for the event is zero.
-So everytime you see `$00.00`, it means that event has no tickets available.
+Every time you see `$00.00`, it means that event has no tickets available.

 * When the number of events are more than the coordinates (size of world = 10, number of events is 120).
 The program aims to populate events without duplicate locations.
 Hence atleast twenty events are automatically dropped.
 Since event generation is random, sometimes more than twenty events are dropped.
 They are captured by the program and displayed to the user.